kitakkun/back-in-time-plugin/README.md

 ### Install the IntelliJ IDEA plugin

-Unfortunately, the IntelliJ IDEA plugin is not available on the official JetBrains Marketplace yet.
+The IntelliJ IDEA plugin is available on the official JetBrains Marketplace.

-You need to build it manually and install it to your IDE by following an instruction [here](tooling/idea-plugin/README.md).
+<iframe width="245px" height="48px" src="https://plugins.jetbrains.com/embeddable/install/27261"></iframe>

+Though it is not available in the Stable channel yet, you can manually download and install it.

 You can also use the [standalone](tooling/standalone) version of the debugger built over Compose for Desktop.
+The standalone version is not available in the GitHub releases for now, but we are planning to include it to releases in the future.

 ### Configure the entry point